 These artists translate the national park's purpose, as a place of pleasure and preservation, into images which bring others enjoyment and a deeper understanding of the parks many Americans may never visit.

-Rocky Mountain National Park's Artist-In-Residence Program continues this tradition.
+Rocky Mountain National Park's Artist-In-Residence Program continued this tradition.

-The Artist-In-Residence Program at Rocky Mountain National Park offers professional writers, composers, and visual and performing artists the opportunity to pursue their artistic discipline while being surrounded by the park's inspiring landscape.
+The Artist-In-Residence Program at Rocky Mountain National Park offered professional writers, composers, and visual and performing artists the opportunity to pursue their artistic discipline while being surrounded by the park's inspiring landscape.
 Selected artists stay in a historic cabin for two-week periods from June through September.
-No stipend is provided.
+No stipend was provided.

-Selected artists participating in Rocky's Artist-In- Residence Program from 2012 through 2015 are asked to donate to the Park an original piece of work from, and representative of their residency in Rocky Mountain National Park which will serve to promote and celebrate the Park's upcoming centennial in 2015.
-Donated artwork must be received no later than one year after an artist's residency.
-Artwork from visual artists should be framed with UV protective glass and prepared for hanging before donation.
+Selected artists participating in Rocky's Artist-In- Residence Program from 2012 through 2015 were asked to donate to the Park an original piece of work from, and representative of their residency in Rocky Mountain National Park.

 These creative works are exhibited as frequently as possible and shared with the public through other appropriate means.
 Artwork not on display is stored in the park's secure, environmentally controlled museum storage facility.